hlebuska/interviews-react-assignment/README.md

 **Completion**

-I implemented infinite scroll without external libs (would use Tanstack Query), it manually checks user scrolls a request subsequent pages of data.
+I implemented infinite scroll without external libs (would use Tanstack Query), it manually checks user scrolls and request subsequent pages of data.
 Loading and erros are properly handled.

-I used double variables for loading and allDataFetched flags, one with state and one with refs. (first is used for rendering, second for internal logic)
+I used double variables for loading and allDataFetched flags, one with state and one with refs. (first is used for rendering, second for event listeners logic)
 note: using refs when working with event listeners as they operate outside of react cycle

 I decided to split products and cart into two separate features.
 It sounds like a good idea as for separation of concerns, as well as for future features (multistep cart).

-I decided to use context for cart, as it should be global and either way connected in app.
+I decided to use context for cart, as it should be global and either way connected in highest layer (app).

 ---